TheMarex/ba-thesis/text/1_introduction.md

 human walking is a great inspiration for robotic walking.
 While the human gait can be divided into many phases, of primary interest for the stability is the number of feet that are in contact with the ground.
-For walking the ground contact alternates between both feet and one support foot.
+For walking the ground contact alternates between both feet and one foot.
 These phases are called dual and single support respectively.
 Each step starts with a dual support phase, that shifts the center of mass to the foot that supports the weight in the next step.
 The non-supporting foot (the *swing foot*) is then moved to the next foot hold.
 (See figure \ref{img:human-gait}) The area that is in contact with the ground is not constant in each phase.
 Most notably at the end of the single support phase the heel is lifted.
 Consequently the contact changes from full sole contact to the toes.
-Also the swing foot hits the ground heel first and rotate to meet the ground while the center of mass is shifted forward.
+The swing foot hits the ground heel first and rotates to meet the ground while the center of mass is shifted forward.
 \begin{figure*}[tb]
 \vspace*{-1em}